How does it work?

 If you are considering getting matched with a prisoner to correspond with, read this entire FAQ first.
 If you have unanswered questions, please use this form to ask us.
 When you are ready to move forward, complete and submit the adopter form.
 Using the information you provide (the more detail the better), we will respond with a short list of names and bios for you to look over.
 Once you have decided on someone to write, we will provide their contact information and everything you need to know to begin your correspondence.
 As an adopter, you will receive our quarterly-ish e-newsletter with ideas and resources to support both you and your adoptee.

 What is required of me?

 All we ask is that you write.
 Please consider this a committment, and do not submit your adoption form until you are certain you are ready.
 A significant amount of time goes into creating a match, and we value the efforts of our volunteers, who are not compensated for their efforts.

 Keep in mind that it can be very disappointing and unsettling for an inmate if correspondence is sparse or ends abruptly, as they have no way to know what the reason is.
 In many cases you will be their only means of contact with the outside world.

 Although not required, you may choose to provide support in additional ways, such as:

-Guidelines vary widely from facility to facility with regard to mail, phone calls, and visits, and we are here to help you navigate those systems.
-You will find many organizations and resources here that support inmates with everything from resource guides, books, and newsletters, to parole and re-entry.
-Do call or email if you have questions not addressed on our website.
+Guidelines vary widely across states, counties, and federal institutions (and frequently change) with regard to mail, phone calls, commissary, and visits, and we are here to help you navigate those systems.
+You will find many organizations and resources here that support inmates with everything from resource guides, books and newsletters, to parole and re-entry.
+Contact us if you have questions.

 What address do I use?